two-torial/two-torial/docs/games/taikonijiiro/troubleshooting.md

     The game needs to be ran at 120 FPS or things will break.

-    ??? tip "If you have display that supports more than 120fps"
+    ??? tip "If you have a display that supports 120hz or higher"
         - Set your display to 120hz.
 You may need to make a custom resolution.
         - In `config.toml` set `vsync =` to `true`.

-    ??? tip "If you have a display that is less than 120 FPS"
+    ??? tip "If you have a display that is less than 120hz"
         - In `config.toml` set `vsync =` to `false`.
         - Limit the FPS for `Taiko.exe` using your GPU settings or [RTSS](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/)